Potla1995/Chuuko-demo-Koi-ga-Shitai/3/src/chapter1.md

 With the sugary voice of Oohara-sensei, the homeroom ended with Class Rep's "stand up - bow".
 Today's classes were now over.

+The class was wrapped up in hustle and bustle as always.
+"Where do you wanna go today?", "Let's go to the club!", "I'll be late to cram school if I don't hurry" etc - everyone had different goals.

+"Let's also go to our room."

+"Yep!"
+"Ya~"

+Hatsushiba and Ibu replied to Ayame.

+Then, the three girls glanced at our direction.

+"Yeah, yeah.
+Tozaki is also coming, right?"

+"......"

+Although I asked him so, Tozaki didn't reply, making a difficult face.

+This guy must be holding back from saying something.

+"Oi, Tozaki?"

+"Ah, Ahh.
+My bad.
+Club, right?
+Let's go."

+Well, we could leave it for later.
+Either way he'll speak up sooner or later.

+We left the classroom together, as usual.
+None of us had cleaning duties today as well.

+There was nothing in particular to do, but let's go to the club and spend time in peace.
+Maybe I could play some eroge after a long time.
+It would help heal my heart from the fuss during lunchtime.

+"Ayame-cchi!
+What should we play today~"

+"It's hot, don't stick to me!"

+While walking down the hallway, Ayame and Ibu were frolicking around as usual, walking in front of Tozaki and me.
+Hatsushiba voiced her complaints from beside us.
+It was that type of a scene.

+Recently, this had become the norm.

+"...
+Hey Aramiya, you got a moment?"

+Tozaki called me as if he wanted to say something, when we left the school building for a moment.

+He brought it up unexpectedly early.

+"Yeah sure.
+You have something to talk about?"

+Tozaki nodded, and glanced at the girls meaningfully.

+I could take a guess.

+"...
+Ah.
+Could you three go ahead first?"

+"'Sup sup, going to the bathroom together~?"

+"Whatever, go ahead before us.
+Also, girls shouldn't say that sort of stuff."

+"Hey, Suwama.
+Let's go already."

+"Yea~"

+Ayame took Ibu to the wing where the literature club assembled.
+Hatsushiba also followed, with a curious expression on her face.

+Tozaki and I went over to a place where there were no people around.
+Tozaki had an awkward expression.

+"...
+So, what's up?
+I get the feeling that most of the time it's troublesome when you call me to talk."

+"Well, yeah.
+It's pretty troublesome.
+No, this time I don't have a lot of information... but something curious happened."

+Tozaki was scratching his head, as if apologizing for whatever he was about to say being too gloomy.

+"Is it that again?"

+"Yeah, it's that again.
+Rumors about Ayame are stirring up again."

+"What is it this time?
+Something like Ayame is an assassin or an amazoness?"

+_TL Note:_ amazon = a big, strong, warrior-like woman, someone who reminds you of the mythical Greek women-warriors, the Amazons.
+I think in Japanese a woman amazon is made into an "amazoness", but it's not an english word, amazons are women by default.

+No, but he did say it's not something too worrysome...

+Prompted on by me, Tozaki conflictedly spoke up.

+&nbsp;

+"Ayame and Ibu are a yuri couple..."

+&nbsp;

+<span title = "Lily">Yuri</span>.
+The perennial flower that resembles a trumpet, gives off a sweet fragrance that can choke you if you sniffed at it.
+They come in a variety of colours such as white, yellow, red, or pink.
+Personally, I liked white lily the best.

+However, for otakus, 『yuri』 was a metaphor for something entirely different.

+"By yuri... do they mean girls loving each other?
+Like in 『Hitohane』?"

+"Yeah, that type.
+If you ask me though, I like 『Raspberry Panic』 more."

+The anime that gave birth to the phrase "Kimashitawaa".
+It was also made into a game, if I remember correctly.

+_TL Note:_ I think Hitohane is referring to 2015 eroge called [Kimihane: Kanojo to Kanojo no Koi Suru Ikkagetsu](https://vndb.org/v16377), Raspberry panic to [Strawberry Panic](https://vndb.org/v965).

+_TL Note:_ Okay now what is "Kimashitawaa"?
+You can read a pretty descriptive explanation [here](https://dic.pixiv.net/a/%EF%BD%B7%EF%BE%8F%EF%BD%BC%EF%BE%80%EF%BE%9C%EF%BD%B0).
+Basically "Kimashitawaa" was used by [Suzumi Tamao](https://vndb.org/c26899) in only a scene, as a substitute for "Kitaaa"/"KTKR" which means "It's here!"/"It came!" in english.
+Well, apparently it's now a slang that can be used when you find out that one of your woman friends is in love with another woman (or a trap).
+Kinda like a substitute for ["Ara^~"](https://dic.pixiv.net/a/%E3%81%82%E3%82%89%5E%E3%80%9C) (when two girls do kyakya-uwauwa).
+Research it more on your own if interested. xD

+"Why such a rumor again..."

+"Probably because the two flirt with each other a lot?"

+"But don't other girls also frolic around to a similar degree?"

+"That's why I was curious about it."

+Only a sigh could come out.

+Well, I understood why Tozaki was hesitating to talk about it.

+"Has it spread a lot?"

+"Well, to some degree...
+It started propagating very fast when I noticed."

+"SMH.
+IS that all you had to talk about?"

+If it was just about that, he probably didn't have to bother about it that much.

+At least it didn't worsen Ayame's reputation.

+"It's only that much... but is it really OK?"

+"This time should be fine, right?
+It'll probably calm down very soon.
+Plus, it's not something that portrays Ayame as a scary person."

+"Previously there was a rumor about her eating up boys and girls regardless of gender, remember?"

+"But, if it's yuri, then it's not that much of a minus point."

+"I feel like that only applies to otakus though..."

+"...
+Well, anyhow.
+It's a problem between those two; we can't really do anything about it.
+We can ignore it since there's no real harm.
+I guess we could ban her from being pushed by Ibu's flirting, but that's pretty much it."

+We headed towards the clubroom as Tozaki looked like he was convinced for now.
+After all, Hatsushiba could become scary if we didn't return as soon as possible.

+Still, what club are we again?
+Well, there was no mistake in saying that it was a gathering to exterminate rumors about Ayame though...

+We headed towards the clubroom after finishing our discussion.

+"C-Can I have a moment?"

+Just as we were about to enter the clubroom, an unfamiliar boy spoke to us.

+Somewhat gloomy, it felt like he was more like one of us, than not.
+However, he wasn't an otaku; he didn't give off such a vibe.

+Tozaki was shaking his head.
+If they weren't acquaintances, just who was this guy?

+"...
+Me?"

+"Yeah, I have something to ask you..."

+He was making an embarrassed face.

+It seemed like he was about to confess or something.
+No no no, stop it please...

+After a few seconds, he spoke up as if he had straightened his resolve.
+With an expression resembling that of a samurai about to challenge a once-in-a-lifetime battle,

+&nbsp;

+"Is it true that Ayame and Suwama are gay for each other?"

+&nbsp;

+It was an astonishingly idiotic question.

+It was sad that there were people who believed in the rumor we were talking about earlier.

+"Nope, not at all.
+Where the heck did you hear that from?"

+"N-no, people were talking about it, so..."

+"What people?"

+"P-people as in, my classmates and such..."

+Apparently he's from our neighboring class.
+Probably they had seen the two during the joint PE classes.
+If they were frolicking around during the girls' PE classes, then it may have permeated from them to the boys...

+"It's totally a groundless rumor.
+Anyway, what's wrong if they were gay for each other?"

+"Umm, n-no, it's nothing.
+Sorry about that!"

+The guy sped away.

+"Just what was that about?"

+Tozaki shrugged.

+"Aramiya.
+I can only get a bad premonition out of this."

+"Your premonition might come true, so don't raise the flag..."

+&nbsp;